2016-2017 Undergraduate & Graduate Catalog

 - PA 669 - Leadership Capstone Credits: 3

 Students select one emphasis area of study of nine credit hours.
-The choice of emphases is as follows:
+The choices of emphases are as follows:

 - MGT 672 - Creativity and Social Entrepreneurship Credits: 3